 Natural gas covers around 8% of Finland's energy consumption.
-In addition to combined heat and power (CHP) production, another important use for natural gas is industrial production processes.
-Natural gas burns cleanly and does not require any storage capacity, making it a popular energy form for industry.
+In addition to combined heat and power (CHP) production, various industrial processes constitute another major usage area for natural gas.
+Natural gas burns cleanly and does not require any storage capacity, which makes it an excellent choice for process and food industry use.

-Residential use of natural gas is focused on Helsinki where gas is used for cooking by around 30,000 homes.
-Natural gas is also used for property heating.
-In addition, many Helsinki restaurants use natural gas supplied by Gasum.
+Natural gas is not a common fuel for home heating in Finland, unlike in countries such as the United Kingdom where natural gas is the number one household heating form.
+Residential use of natural gas is focused on Helsinki where gas is used for cooking by around 20,000 homes.
+Natural gas is also used by many Helsinki restaurants.

 Gas vehicles can be filled up on road fuel gas processed from natural gas at Gasum’s gas filling stations.
 There were more than 5,000 gas-fueled vehicles on Finland’s roads in 2018, and the number has increased strongly in recent years.
 The gas filling station network is currently undergoing active expansion, and the largest number of stations can be found in Southern Finland.